EllaKaye/hugodown-website/content/post/advent-of-code-2020/index.md

 </div>

 First load the libraries we'll need.
-We then read in the data and use `tidyr` functions to separate out the parts of the policy and the password:
+We then read in the data and use `tidyr` functions to separate out the parts of the policy and the password, making sure to convert the columns to numeric as appropriate:

 <div class="highlight">